Jagiellonia Białystok: The establishment of the club

-Jagiellonia before World War II
+1920s

-In 1920–1923 most of the matches Jagiellonia played were either friendlies or small tournaments in Białystok.
-The club joined the regular league in 1924, starting in klasa B in the Vilnius OZPN district.
-The season was a success, winning the first season and gaining promotion to klasa A. Due to a pause in the league there were no games in 1925.
-In 1926, the league started up again with the team being in klasa A. The team was doing well getting third in the following season.
+In mid-1920, many players fought in the Polish–Soviet War.
+In November 1920, the club resumed activities.
+In 1920–1923, most of the matches Jagiellonia played were either friendlies or small tournaments in Białystok.
+The club joined the regular league in 1924, starting in klasa B in the Wilno OZPN district.
+The season was a success, winning the first season and gaining promotion to klasa A. Due to a pause in the league, there were no games in 1925.
+In 1926, the league started up again with the team being in klasa A. The team was doing well, finishing third in the following season.
 Later through the years the match officials were being paid off to make the Białystok team not do well and ultimately get demoted.
 In 1929, it was decided to change districts where Jagiellonia played to the newly formed Białystok OZPN.

+1930s

 In 1930 42PP, the club's name at the time, was the most successful thus far.
 They appeared in the play-offs for the top division in the country.
 At the end of the play-offs Jagiellonia and another team, WKS 82 pp Brześć, were tied for points and had to play one more game at a neutral ground to see who was the winner to that season.
 Jagiellonia fell to WKS 82 pp Brześć 2–1.
 Jagiellonia did win the district championship that season but it was the last trophy they won before World War II.

-A big moment for the team was on January 27, 1932 when the two strongest teams in Białystok merged to create a new club called Białystok Sport club Jagiellonia.
-It is not known who created the team's new crest but what is known is that it had to do with the history of the Jagiellonian dynasty, Grand Duchy of Lithuania, and pre-partitioned Poland.
+A big moment for the club was on January 27, 1932 when the WKS 42 PP football team and the KS Związku Młodzieży Wiejskiej athletics club merged to create a new multi-sports club called Białostocki Klub Sportowy (Białystok Sports Club) Jagiellonia.
+It is not known who created the team's new crest but what is known is that it had to do with the history of the Jagiellonian dynasty, which ruled Poland between 1386 and 1572.
+Several more departments were founded, including volleyball, basketball, boxing.
+The most successful team sport section was the volleyball team, which qualified to the Polish Championships in 1933 and 1934, finishing 7th and 8th respectively.

-1930s

 In the mid-thirties Jagiellonia began to experience problems, the city was not able to maintain the club.
 In 1932, the military stationed in Białystok took an active role in trying to save the club, along with the municipal government in 1936 the club's name changed to Military Sports Club Jagiellonia.
 Unfortunately, this decision did not solve the problem completely.
 In 1938, the club joined the A-class 1937/38 season but had to withdraw shortly after due to financial reasons.
 All the matches were cancelled and all the players were forced to find new clubs.
-Most of the players joined Sagittarius Białystok another team in Białystok and played there for two seasons before World War II broke out in 1939 and closed the first chapter in the history of the club.
+Most of the players joined Strzelec Białystok and played there for two seasons before World War II broke out in 1939 and closed the first chapter in the history of the club.